 2008: The Siam Park opens in Tenerife, Canary Islands, equipped with technology developed by Murphys Waves Ltd and an onsite desalination plant.
 Waves produced here can reach 11 feet;

 2011: Wadi Adventure opens in Al Ain, United Arab Emirates.
-It's Middle East's first surf pool and is capable of generating 10-foot high waves every 90 seconds;
+It's the Middle East's first surf pool and is capable of generating 10-foot high waves every 90 seconds;

 2015: Surf Snowdonia, the world's first full-sized surf pool powered by Wavegarden, opens in Conwy Valley, in the heart of Wales.
 Its six-foot waves peel down the line for 20 seconds;